Let’s find out who makes a high quality pea coat for menNovember 14, 2018

 Of course, if you ask us who makes a high quality pea coat, these two would be top of our list from where you might source a high-quality pea coat.
 But that doesn’t mean that there aren’t other reputable manufacturers or retailers of these classic winter coats to go to.

 One other option to look into is the Schott NYC 31 24 oz Melton Wool Slim Fitted Pea coat.
-Unlike the engraved approach used by some designers, one of this peacoats feature is the anchor embossed buttons, which makes it more aligned to the classic naval uniform outer coat from the 1860s.
+Unlike the engraved approach used by some designers, one of this peacoats features is the anchor embossed buttons, which makes it more aligned to the classic naval uniform outer coat from the 1860s.